-I use this as an analogy for modernization.
 Over the past couple of years I have been blessed to work with many organizations that have embarked on the path of modernization.
 They have adjusted financial structures for ease of better reporting; they have increased efficiency at order entry; and they have looked to improve in areas of “low hanging fruit” for quick win opportunities.
 In some cases, they had not made any changes to the system since they originally went live.

 The reality is that business evolves and as it evolves we very often get caught in doing just what is necessary to keep the bus moving, or what is often referred to as production support.
 The release of “modernization” forced everyone to pause for a second and think about what they have done recently to update their system.
 What many did was look at their existing landscape, focus on their core competency, and then look to optimize something around that process.
 Many believed that they were going to make it easier for people in our organization to do business with.